jfpalchak/credit-card-validator/README.md

 Code:
         const number = "4102080880435620";
         applyLuhn(number);
-Expected Output: "This card number is valid."
+Expected Output: "This card number is Not Valid."
 ```